 First Automatic Chronograph

 In 1969, the chronograph changed again.
-The Zenith El Primero caliber was introduced as the first ever automatic winding chronograph.
+The Zenith El Primero caliber was introduced as the first ever automatic chronograph watch.
 Before this, the watches were manually wound.
 During this time, there was the race to make the first automatic chronograph, which included Tag Heuer and Breitling.

 Another unique feature on this caliber was that it was integrated and designed as a complete movement rather than as an additional module.
 It used a column wheel and central rotor on ball bearings.

-The chronograph is most recognizable by the addition of two pushers at 2 o’clock and 4 o’clock.
+The chronograph is most recognizable by the addition of two pushers at 2 o’clock and 4 o’clock on the case.
 With the two pusher chronograph, the top starts and stops the function while the pusher at 4 resets to zero.

 With the classic style of chronographs, there are two additional subdials on the watch face, making a total of three.
 One of the three subdials turns into the constant running seconds for standard time telling whilst another measures elapsed minutes and the last measures elapsed hours.
 There is the large seconds hand at center but you’ll notice that with a chronograph, this doesn’t run until you start timing, making it the elapsed seconds on the chronograph.

-There are different variations of the complication, not all have 2 pushers and others don’t measure the same time frames.
+There are different variations of the chronograph complication.
+Not all have 2 pushers on the side of the case, while others don’t measure the same time frames.

 Chronographs have different types of scales around both the bezel and outer dial.
 You can read more about them and other types of bezels and bezel scales.